 The Kardashev scale is a method of measuring a civilization's level of technological advancement, based on the amount of energy a civilization is able to utilize.

-This is a partial list of mass murders and spree killings perpetrated by individuals.
+This is a partial list of rampage killings.
 It is further divided into several subsections.
-This list shall contain every case with at least one of the following features: Mass murder cases with six or more dead (excluding the perpetrator)Rampage killings with at least four people killed and a double digit number of victims (dead plus injured) Mass murders by intention with at least a dozen victims (dead plus injured) (The definition of mass murder applied here is: murder of four or more persons within a rather short period.)
-In the tables that follow, the "W" column indicates the weapon, or weapons, used.
+This list shall contain every case with at least one of the following features: Rampage killings with six or more dead (excluding the perpetrator)Rampage killings with at least four people killed and a double digit number of victims (dead plus injured)Rampage killings with at least a dozen victims (dead plus injured) In the tables that follow, the "W" column indicates the weapon, or weapons, used.
 Details are listed in the Annotation section.
 List of rampage killers

-In Tibetan Buddhist and Indian Buddhist traditions, Shambhala (also spelled Shambala or Shamballa; Tibetan: བདེ་འབྱུང་; Wylie: bde 'byung, pron. de-jung; Chinese: 香巴拉; pinyin: xiāngbālā) is a mythical kingdom hidden somewhere in Inner Asia.
-It is mentioned in various ancient texts, including the Kalachakra Tantra [ 2 ] and the ancient texts of the Zhang Zhung culture which predated Tibetan Buddhism in western Tibet.
+In Tibetan Buddhist and Indian Hindu/Buddhist traditions, Shambhala (also spelled Shambala or Shamballa; Tibetan: བདེ་འབྱུང་; Wylie: bde 'byung, pron. de-jung; Chinese: 香巴拉; pinyin: xiāngbālā) is a mythical kingdom hidden somewhere in Inner Asia.
+It is mentioned in various ancient texts, including the Kalachakra Tantra and the ancient texts of the Zhang Zhung culture which predated Tibetan Buddhism in western Tibet.